Exclude multiple components from translation

 Tips and tricks

-• Inspire provides the pre-defined tag TranslateNotRequired.
-However, Administrators can customize tag names and availability.
+• Inspire provides the pre-defined system tag TranslateNotRequired.
+Administrators can only customize non-system tag names and availability.

 • After you save the tag, Inspire makes sure that the component can't be selected on the Translate Component screen, on the Components tab.